qpdf/qpdf/manual/design.rst

 The ``QPDF::resolve()`` method, which is used to resolve an indirect object, may be invoked from the ``QPDFObjectHandle`` class.
 It first checks a cache to see whether this object has already been read.
 If not, it reads the object from the PDF file and caches it.
 It the returns the resulting ``QPDFObjectHandle``.
-The calling object handle then replaces its ``PointerHolder<QDFObject>`` with the one from the newly returned ``QPDFObjectHandle``.
+The calling object handle then replaces its ``std::shared_ptr<QDFObject>`` with the one from the newly returned ``QPDFObjectHandle``.
 In this way, only a single copy of any direct object need exist and clients can access objects transparently without knowing or caring whether they are direct or indirect objects.
 Additionally, no object is ever read from the file more than once.
 That means that only the portions of the PDF file that are actually needed are ever read from the input file, thus allowing the qpdf package to take advantage of this important design goal of PDF files.

 If the requested object is inside of an object stream, the object stream itself is first read into memory.
 Then the tokenizer reads objects from